 Before you move your fish, it is important to spend some time bringing the water parameters of the pond and the tank as close to each other as possible.
-This means investing in a good water test kit (we recommend the API Freshwater Master Test Kit [BUY NOW]) and regularly testing both bodies of water, adjusting the water chemistry as needed.
+This means investing in a test kit that measures ammonia, nitrite and nitrate, then regularly testing both bodies of water, adjusting the water chemistry as needed.

 This can take some time to achieve, so don’t rush the process!

 Acclimatizing your fish